-- (d) A set of statements relating to contract reserves and their relation to gross premiums: - (i) A statement that the assumptions used for reserves contain reasonable margins for adverse experience; - (ii) A statement that the net valuation premium for renewal years does not increase; - (iii) A statement that the difference between the gross premium and the net valuation premium for renewal years is sufficient to cover expected renewal expenses; or if such a statement cannot be made, a complete description of the situations where this does not occur shall be provided in the actuarial memorandum supplied pursuant to § 2B(3)(d); and - (iv) A statement as to whether or not the reserve morbidity assumptions used include any provision for morbidity improvement. - (e) A statement that the premium rate schedule is not less than the premium rate schedule for existing similar policy forms with issue age rate schedules and comparable premium-paying periods also available from the company except for reasonable differences attributable to benefits; or, if there are situations where one or some rates in a premium rate schedule are less than those in the premium rate schedule for existing products having similar benefits, a statement to that effect.
-In either case, details of the differences and the comparison work performed should be provided as part of § 2B(3)(f). - (2) The document containing the premium rate schedules shall contain a statement that the premium rate schedules are those to which the information in the actuarial memorandum applies. - (3) An actuarial memorandum prepared, dated and signed by a member of the American Academy of Actuaries who provides the information shall be included and shall address and support each specific item required as part of the actuarial certification, comply with Actuarial Standard of Practice (ASOP) 18 and provide at least the following information: - (a) An explanation of the review performed by the actuary prior to making the statements in $\S 2B(1)(b)$ and $\S 2B(1)(c)$; - (b) A complete description of pricing assumptions;
+- (e) For other than dollar-for-dollar long-term care insurance, a statement that the premium rate schedule is not less than the premium rate schedule for existing similar policy forms with issue age rate schedules and comparable premium-paying periods also available from the company except for reasonable differences attributable to benefits; or, if there are situations where one or some rates in a premium rate schedule are less than those in the premium rate schedule for existing products having similar benefits, a statement to that effect.
+In either case, details of the differences and the comparison work performed should be provided as part of $\S 2B(3)(f)$. - (f) A statement that reserve requirements have been reviewed and considered.
+Support for this statement shall include: - (i) Sufficient detail or sample calculations provided so as to have a complete depiction of the reserve amounts to be held; and - (ii) A statement that the difference between the gross premium and the net valuation premium for renewal years is sufficient to cover expected renewal expenses; or if such a statement cannot be made, a complete description of the situations where this does not occur.
+An aggregate distribution of anticipated issues may be used as long as the underlying gross premiums maintain a reasonably consistent relationship.

+- (2) The document containing the premium rate schedules shall contain a statement that the premium rate schedules are those to which the information in the actuarial memorandum applies. - (3) An actuarial memorandum prepared, dated and signed by a member of the American Academy of Actuaries who provides the information shall be included and shall address and support each specific item required as part of the actuarial certification, comply with Actuarial Standard of Practice (ASOP) 18 and provide at least the following information: - (a) An explanation of the review performed by the actuary prior to making the statements in \$ 2B(1)(b) and \$ 2B(1)(c); - (b) A complete description of pricing assumptions;